rbcodes/currencyConvertor/README.md

 ## Code Runs on Android

-- If your code runs on Android but not on iOS (or vice versa), ensure you have followed the setup instructions for each platform.
-Verify configurations specific to each platform, such as emulator settings or platform-specific code.
+- The code currently supports only Android, ensure you have followed the setup instructions for the platform.
+Verify configurations specific to the platform, such as emulator settings or platform-specific code.

 ## Running Test Cases